am0wa/tsjam-logger/README.md

 ## Usage <small>(Out of Box)</small>

 `ConsoleOutput` is the default output channel.
-Override it with Ur own ones...
+Specify Ur own ones if needed...

 ```typescript
 import { jamLogger } from '@tsjam/logger';